siddhant-bhaardwaj/dell-E7440-opencore/README.md

-# dell-E7440-opencore
+# dell-E7440-opencore :octocat:

->opencore bootloder for dell E7444 i5
+> **opencore bootloder for dell E7444 **

 ## how to use this
+:octocat:

 >**clone this repo and place my efi files over your efi file**

 >**everthing is working fine :sunglasses:**

 >**everthing means everything :cowboy_hat_face:**

-## tested on Big Sur and Catalina :ghost:
+## :octocat: tested on Big Sur and Catalina :ghost:

-## Laptop specs
+## :octocat: Laptop specs :octocat:
 > dell E7440 i5 4300U

 >Intel HD Graphics 4400